Get

 What Are the Different Types of Euthanasia?

 There are two main options for euthanasia for our pets: in the veterinary hospital or an at-home euthanasia.
 In many areas, in-hospital euthanasia is the most common.
-You’ll contact your vet or an ER on an emergency basis and bring your dog in.
+You’ll contact a vet or an ER on an emergency basis and bring your dog in.

 In contrast to in-office euthanasia, you might be able to have a mobile veterinarian come to your house to euthanize your dog.
 This option allows your pet to pass at home in a comfortable and familiar environment.